cvmiller/v6disc/README.md

 ```

-## Motivation

-There are two reasons to use `v6disc.sh`

-1. Scan an IPv6 network 700,000 times faster than `nmap`
-2. Auto Discovery of IPv6 hosts on the network (e.g. for IPAM)

-With 18,446,744,073,709,551,616 (2^64) potential addresses on a LAN segment, the old brute force method of scanning every address (e.g. with nnap) quickly becomes impractical.
-Even with version 7 of `nmap`, scanning a /64 still **takes a week**! `v6disc.sh` scans a /64 less than **2 seconds**.

-####IPv6 under the hood
-Understanding a little more about how IPv6 works, that each IPv6 node joins the multicast IPv6 all_notes group (FF02::1), one only needs to ping6 this group to determine which hosts are on the link.
-However, that only yields link-local addresses.

-Also understanding how SLAAC addresses are formed from MAC addresses, the v6disc script can "guess" the globally routeable addresses of each host.

 ## Installation

 Copy `v6disc.sh` into your directory, and run.
 The script will auto detect interfaces, and run discovery on all IPv6 enabled interfaces.